dongxuemin666/RNA-combine/README.md

 conda install --file=requirement.txt
 ```

-To use function modules in each directories, first, you need to edit parameters for concerned modules in configuration file, such as the path of softwares, the path of raw sequencing data.
-This process is quite simple, because all parameters are explained in configration file.
+To use function modules in each directories, first, you need to edit parameters for concerned modules in configuration file, such as the path of software, the path of raw sequencing data.
+This process is quite simple, because all parameters are explained in configuration file.
 Then, run corresponding bash commands.
 ### 1 Bulk NGS RNA-seq data analysis
 #### 1.1 Pre-processing_RNA
 Pre-process the bulf RNA-seq data.
 Inputs are fastq files.
-Outputs mainly include aligned bam files and gene count matrix, with intermediate files saved in 4 directories. *1.rm_rrna* save sequences after removing rRNA sequences,with log files recording rRNA information for each sample. *2.trim* save sequences after cutting adapters and low quality bases, with log files recording information of cutted sequences. *3.align* save aligned bam files, with log files recording alignment information. *4.count* save gene count files which annotate sequences to annoated reference gtf files, with log and summary files recording annotation details.
+Outputs mainly include aligned bam files and gene count matrix, with intermediate files saved in 4 directories. *1.rm_rrna* save sequences after removing rRNA sequences, with log files recording rRNA information for each sample. *2.trim* save sequences after cutting adapters and low quality bases, with log files recording information of cut sequences. *3.align* save aligned bam files, with log files recording alignment information. *4.count* save gene count files which annotate sequences to annotated reference gtf files, with log and summary files recording annotation details.

 To use it, first you need to edit the configuration file "conf_prerna.txt".
 Second, it is optional to get the index files for rRNA and reference genome, depending on whether you have index files or not.